funkymonkeymonk/library-access/README.md

+# This is no longer being developed and has been archived.

 # Library Access

 Library Access is a chrome extension for syncing your KeyForge Master Vault deck list to 3rd party sites such as Crucible, Decks of KeyForge, KeyForge Compendium, et al.